-- Effective January 1, 2020, most businesses in Oregon will be subject to a new .57% Corporate Activity Tax (CAT) on businesses with taxable commercial activity within Oregon in excess of \$1 million, plus an additional tax of \$250.
-See additional information regarding the new CAT tax on pages 10-11. - On July 1, 2018, employers started withholding the state-wide transit tax, which is one-tenth of 1% from: - Wages of Oregon residents (regardless of where the work is performed) - o Oregon-sourced wages of nonresidents who perform services in Oregon
+- Effective January 1, 2020, most businesses in Oregon became subject to a new 0.57% Corporate Activity Tax (CAT) on businesses with taxable commercial activity in excess of \$1 million, plus an additional tax of \$250.
+See additional information regarding CAT beginning on page 10. - On July 1, 2018, employers started withholding the state-wide transit tax which is one-tenth of 1% from: - Wages of Oregon residents (regardless of where the work is performed) - o Wages of nonresidents who perform services in Oregon

-See additional information regarding the new transit tax on page 9.
+See additional information regarding the transit tax on page 9.

-- Like the Federal deadlines, the deadline for filing W-2s and 1099s (that are reporting nonemployee compensation) with Oregon is January 31.
+- Similar to the Federal deadlines, the deadline for filing W-2s and 1099s (that are reporting nonemployee compensation) with Oregon is February 1 this year.
 Other forms are generally due March 31. - Don't forget: All copies of 1099s and all W-2s must be electronically filed with Oregon, even if you're not required to electronically file them with federal authorities.
 There is no longer a minimum filing threshold for some forms (see page 10).